Towards a precision calculation of $N_{\rm eff}$ in the Standard Model II: Neutrino decoupling in the presence of flavour oscillations and finite-temperature QED: Introduction

 \item We incorporate two new, subdominant finite-temperature corrections to the QED equation of state identified in~\cite{Bennett:2019ewm}, notably the ${\cal O}(e^3)$ correction, where $e$ is the elementary electric charge.
 As we shall see, this correction will account for the leading-order shift in the SM benchmark $\Neff^{\rm SM}$ relative to previously reported results.

-\item We include for the first time a complete numerical evaluation of the neutrino--neutrino collision integral in the presence of neutrino flavour oscillations.
-Of particular note are the flavour-off-diagonal entries peculiar to oscillating systems: these had previously only been modelled using a damping approximation~\cite{deSalas,Gariazzo:2019gyi}.
+\item We include a complete numerical evaluation of the neutrino--neutrino collision integral in the presence of neutrino flavour oscillations.
+Of particular note are the flavour-off-diagonal entries peculiar to oscillating systems: these had previously been modelled using a damping approximation in references~\cite{deSalas:2016ztq,Gariazzo:2019gyi}.

 \item We provide a detailed assessment of the uncertainties in the benchmark $\Neff^{\rm SM}$ value, through testing the value's dependence on (i)~the approximate modelling of the weak collision integrals in the presence of flavour oscillations, (ii)~measurement errors in the physical parameters of the weak sector, and (iii)~numerical convergence.